juan-villa02/medical_vqa_vlm/README.md

 The aim of this project is to design a Visual Question Answering interface using Visual Language Models (VLMs) for medical diagnosis.

-The data utilized for this project consists on two databases which contain images of melanomas, along with descriptions on the local structures, details about the patient, type of melanoma, and other relevant information.
+The data utilized for this project consists on two databases which contain images of melanomas, along with descriptions on the local structures, details on the type of melanoma, and other relevant information.

 The main idea is to combine the open-source VisualBERT model with a ResNet18 for image feature extraction.